mptre/pick/tests/README.md

 Test suite
 ==========

-The test suite consists of a shell script `test.sh` responsible for running tests written in the file format described below and `pick-test.c` which will invoke pick with a pseudo-terminal.
+The test suite consists of a shell script `pick-test.sh` responsible for running tests written in the file format described below and `pick-test.c` which will invoke pick with a pseudo-terminal.
 This allows sending keyboard input sequences and reading the output on exit.